sagemath/trac_to_gh/Issue 4343.md

 # Issue 4343: gradient needs to be more careful about the variables

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4343

 Original creator: jason